Written by the Harmukh Technologies SEO team based on campaigns conducted for Indian businesses since 2014. Last updated: March 2026.

 What changed: KD scores measure the backlink strength of currently ranking pages.
 They do not measure content quality, search intent alignment, topical depth, or E-E-A-T — all of which now carry more ranking weight than raw domain authority in many query categories.
 A keyword with a KD of 75 can be winnable if the currently ranking pages are poorly written, superficially cover the topic, or fail to match user intent correctly.
 Conversely, a keyword with a KD of 30 can be effectively unreachable if the top-ranked page is a comprehensive, well-linked, regularly updated resource from a trusted domain in your exact niche.

 What the new approach looks like: Before targeting any keyword, we conduct a SERP audit of the top five current results.
 We evaluate each page on content depth (does it fully answer the query?), intent match (does it deliver what the searcher actually wants?), recency (is the information current?), E-E-A-T signals (does it demonstrate genuine expertise and experience?), and structural completeness (does it cover sub-topics the searcher is likely to have follow-up questions about?).
 If the current top results fail on two or more of these dimensions, a well-executed new page can compete regardless of the KD score.
 If the top results are genuinely excellent on all dimensions, even a low-KD keyword will take significant effort to displace.
 SERP analysis, not difficulty scores, is the correct filter.
-This approach is what we describe in detail in our guide on how to rank higher on Google in 2026.
+For the full framework, see our guide on how to rank higher on Google in 2026.

 4. Then: Slow and Steady → Now: SEO Sprints and Topical Depth